opstree/OT-Dockerlinter/README.md

 - [ ] Add JSON support in Jenkins warnings-ng plugin
 - [ ] Add more rules in checklist
 - [ ] Create a Jenkins shared library function to call it inside the Jenkinsfile

+### Contact

+If you have any suggestion or query.
+Contact us at

+opensource@opstree.com